Your Ear is One of the Most Powerful and Delicate Organs You Have

 By Rafaele Joudry

-Since hearing loss often occurs with ageing, it is sometimes assumed that this process is inevitable.
+Since hearing loss often occurs with aging, it is sometimes assumed that this process is inevitable.
 This is not necessarily true.
-Much of the ill health which occurs with ageing, including ear problems, can be avoided with preventative metabolic treatment.
+Much of the ill health which occurs with aging, including ear problems, can be avoided with preventative metabolic treatment.

 The ear needs nutrients